dietcokesec/writeups/HTBRetired/Mirai/Mirai.md

 ```
 Finds all the Pi-hole admin files, but no creds.
 Can’t log in.

+## Observations

-With a qquick google we can find the default creds:
+With a quick google we can find the default creds:
 ```bash
 ssh pi@10.10.10.48
 password: raspberry